-- 6.2 A number of initiatives have been highlighted in this Strategy Statement as being essential to the delivery of a quality prosecution service in the changing environment within which the Office operates.
+- highlighted in this Strategy Statement as being essential to the delivery of a quality prosecution service in the changing environment within which the Office operates.
 The implementation of those initiatives is dependent upon necessary additional resources being made available to the Office of the Director of Public Prosecutions.
 During 2006 the Director sought resources to deal with many of these initiatives.
 Sanction for these additional resources was received in January 2007. - 6.3 While substantial additional resources have been sanctioned, it is the case that further additional resources will be required to implement other initiatives outlined in the Strategy Statement, such as taking over responsibility for Sea Fisheries prosecutions from the Attorney General or taking on a greater role with regard to sentencing.
 Equally, the recommendations of the project which is examining the giving of reasons for prosecutorial decisions, may give rise to a requirement for additional resources.
 The level of additional resources such initiatives will necessitate will become clear only over the life of this Strategy Statement.

-- 6.4 The necessity to locate the entire Office in one building is a matter of some urgency.
+- Office in one building is a matter of some urgency.
 Until such time as a single building of adequate size is made available the Office's ability to deliver on the objectives set out in this Statement will be undermined.
 Should the Office continue to be split over a number of locations this will have an adverse effect on the quality of the service provided. - 6.5 At time of writing, negotiations on contract and terms in relation to the transfer of responsibility for the State Solicitor Service to the Director are at an advanced stage.
 It is anticipated that agreement will be reached in mid 2007.
-However, the decision regarding whether to sign new contracts with the Director will ultimately be a matter for each individual local state solicitor. - 6.6 While this Office will endeavour to ensure the most effective use of resources within the criminal justice system by encouraging the co-ordination of the activities of the various agencies and bodies concerned, the success of this will ultimately be dependent upon the level of co-operation of the other agencies.
+However, the decision regarding whether to sign new contracts with the Director will ultimately be a matter for each individual local state solicitor. - to ensure the most effective use of resources within the criminal justice system by encouraging the co-ordination of the activities of the various agencies and bodies concerned, the success of this will ultimately be dependent upon the level of co-operation of the other agencies.